U.S. military turns back ships amid hope for new peace talks

 - PEACE TALKS: In-person talks between the U.S. and Iran could resume as early as this week, two people familiar with the ongoing negotiations told NBC News.
 After weekend negotiations in Pakistan failed to reach a deal, Vice President JD Vance said it was up to Iran to “take the next step.”

-- ECONOMIC FALLOUT: The global economy is facing a “major test” from the outbreak of war in the Middle East, the International Monetary Fund said.
+- ECONOMIC FALLOUT: The global economy faces a “major test” from the outbreak of war in the Middle East, the International Monetary Fund said.

-- ISRAEL-LEBANON TALKS: Israel and Lebanon will hold direct talks in Washington today, their first in decades.
-The Iran-backed militant group Hezbollah urged Lebanon to withdraw and vowed not to abide by any agreements.
+- ISRAEL-LEBANON TALKS: Israel and Lebanon agreed to continue discussions after the two countries held their first direct diplomatic talks in decades in Washington today.
+The Iran-backed militant group Hezbollah has vowed not to abide by any agreements.

 - CHINA CRITICISM: Beijing issued its most forceful criticism yet of U.S. action, calling the blockade “dangerous and irresponsible.”
 President Xi Jinping said the world must not be allowed to “revert to the law of the jungle.”